Sustainable Governance and the PTT Group Sustainability Management Framework

 PTT Group Sustainability Management Framework

-The PTT Group Sustainability Management Framework has been developed to support the PTT Group Sustainability Policy.
+The PTT Group Sustainability Management Framework has been developed to support the PTT Group Sustainability Management Policy.
 The Framework is in line with related international standards and guidelines such as World Business Council for Sustainable Development (WBCSD) Vision 2050, United Nations Global Compact (UNGC), ISO 26000, Global Reporting Initiative (GRI), and Dow Jones Sustainability Indices (DJSI).

 The PTT Group Sustainability Management Framework consists of 10 Elements as follows: